floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tallahassee, FL 32399

-Otherwise, send it by fax to (850) 921- 4159.
+Otherwise, requesters may send it by fax to (850) 921- 4159.
 For more inquiries, call (850) 717-2597.
-The type of record requested determines the service fees that will be charged.
+The type of record requested generally determines the service fees that will be charged.
 One-sided paper copies cost 15 cents per page, and double-sided paper copies cost 20 cents per page.
 CD-ROM costs 85 cents, while a DVD copy costs $1.15 each.
 Other copy formats depend on the actual cost of duplication and materials used.
 Regular packaging and shipping charges apply for all copy requests.
-Requests that require extra labor or more sophisticated technology will attract more service charges. contact the Public Information Officer by mail to:
+Requests that require extra labor or more sophisticated technology will usually attract more service charges.
+Contact the Public Information Officer by mail to:

 Public Information Officer